Factbox - Private sector take-up of Greek debt swap

 While most Greek pension funds holding Greek sovereign debt have agreed to take part, six have refused to do so having come under pressure from workers' unions worried the writedown on Greek debt holdings will affect the viability of their funds.

-Investors in a Swiss-law governed Greek government bond who hold a chunk of its 650 million Swiss francs have teamed up to challenge the terms of Athens' proposed bond swap.
+Investors in a Swiss-law governed Greek government bond who hold a chunk of its 650 million Swiss francs ($707 million) have teamed up to challenge the terms of Athens' proposed bond swap.

 Some hedge funds are refusing to join Greece's bond swap, threatening legal action if the government does not come up with a better offer, which could drag the Greek government into a legal battle, although they are unlikely to be able to derail the deal.